jisu217/cnn-multimodal-driver-state/README.md

-# A study on driver state recognition using CNN-based multimodal multi-input learning
+> A study on driver state recognition using CNN-based multimodal multi-input learning

-> Using the driver's face, driving posture, and surrounding sound data together, we propose a multimodal CNN-based system that recognizes six driver states — normal, drowsy, fainting, surprise, anger, and anxiety — with a high accuracy of 99.9%.

 ---